maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 Some complications to be aware of
 - **Duplicates** - If the operation is not [idempotent](https://en.wikipedia.org/wiki/Idempotence) we must mitigate this, for example by adding a request identifier and de-duplicating on the server-side
 - **Ordering** - Out-of-order messages can cause updates to be applied incorrectly, we can timestamps or versions to help us here
-- **Retry Storm** - If many requests are cancelled at the same time then retrying at fixed intervals it can make it hard for a system to recover
+- **Retry Storm** - If many requests are cancelled at the same time then retrying at fixed intervals can make it hard for a system to recover

 ### Cancel